micheledusi/Deckz/docs/guide/02.grouping.typ

 #import "../template.typ": *

 == Visualize cards together
 DECKZ also provides convenient functions to render *entire decks* or *hands of cards*.
-Both functions produce a _CeTZ_ canvas, which can be used in any context where you need to display multiple cards together.
+Both functions produce a _CeTZ_ `canvas` from the #universe("cetz") package, which can be used in any context where you need to display multiple cards together.

 === Decks
 The deck visualization is created with the @cmd:deckz:deck function, which takes a card identifier as an argument.
 It renders a full deck of cards, with the specified card on top.